JayCanuck/holidaygift/README.md

 # HolidayGift greeting card/giftcode webapp

 I like to do cute surprises for friends around the holidays.
-For 2023, I decided to make a customized holiday gift website, which can provide customized message for predefined recipients as well as distribute preconfigured Steam game redeemable codes.
+For 2023, I decided to make a quick-n-dirty customized holiday gift website, which can provide customized message for predefined recipients as well as distribute preconfigured Steam game redeemable codes.

 Realistically, this also ended up as a fun testbed example single-page Next.js webapp.